-Open Circles are always the last Wednesday of the month, at 7:30 pm.
+Open Circles are always the last Wednesday of the month, at 7:00 pm.
+(New Time!)

 Merici Lounge, Mother St. James Building, Brescia University College

 (Note: this space is most easily accessed by entering Brescia from Sarnia Road).

 The Circle Women's Centre and WomanEarth, The Living Centre.

 Offered by: The Circle Women's Centre & WomanEarth: Ecological Being